 What to do if your Amazon Prime delivery is late

-Amazon has made a business out of its convenient, ultra-fast deliveries.
+Amazon is known for its convenient, ultra-fast deliveries.
+If you're an Amazon Prime member, you get even more delivery options.
 However, even the biggest online retailer in the world can drop the ball from time to time.
-So how can you avoid an Amazon Prime late delivery when shopping the best Amazon deals?
-After all, Amazon Prime members are paying $139/year for expedited deliveries and the last thing you want as a paying member is an Amazon Prime late delivery.
+So how can you avoid an Amazon Prime late delivery when shopping at Amazon?

-Additionally, with Walmart Plus and My Best Buy widely available, Prime members have more options than ever for expedited delivery.
-Here are some pointers on what to do if you receive an Amazon Prime late delivery.
 (Also, check out our guides on how to cancel Amazon Prime and how to cancel an Amazon order.
 If you're looking for deals, check out our best VPN deals, mattress deals, and Amazon promo codes this week).

 Understanding the perks

-Amazon doesn't do much to promote its Amazon Prime late delivery refund policy.
+Amazon doesn't promote its Amazon Prime late delivery refund policy.
 In the past, you'd get one free month of Amazon Prime.
 The free month was typically tacked on at the end of your subscription, so subscribers' end dates would be extended by one month.
 However, that practice has ended and the customer service page where it was mentioned has been taken down.

 Instead, Amazon will now offer you a refund on your shipping fees.
 It makes no mention of Amazon Prime specifically.
 You will instead need to contact Amazon customer service, which according to many Internet users, will wind up giving you a free month.